 Like the joint, the Rib Eye steak is taken from the fore ribs and has a little more fat for a very juicy and flavoursome steak.
 The T-bone is cut across the bone of the Sirloin and is both tender and tasty.
 Fillet Steak is the most lean and tender of all steak cuts and lends itself to being cooked quickly and rare.

-Commercial restraints on supermarkets mean they simply do not hang their meat for long enough - it is on the shelves as quickly as possible after slaughter.
-This results in the meat being tough and tasteless in comparison to meat that has been properly hung.
+Commercial restraints on supermarkets mean they simply do not age their meat for long enough - it is on the shelves as quickly as possible after slaughter.
+This results in the meat being tough and tasteless in comparison to meat that has been properly aged.

 Sign up today for the latest news and special offers from the Hampstead Butcher & Providore.